 The best race car is one that fits into a budget.
 Cars that seem to fit are those meant for a simple user.
-Ready-to-run (RTR) cars fit this criterion because there are little to no hidden costs.
+Ready-to-run (RTR) cars fit this criterion because there are few hidden costs.

 These cars are an easy way to get into the hobby.
 Without the complications of building a kit, an individual can jump right in and start playing.
-Kits are cars that have to be put together and don’t include a motor, electronics, or a radio.
+Kits are cars that must be put together and don’t include a motor, electronics, or a radio.

 This Associated Electronics Reflex 14B is an example of a ready-to-run car.
-I purchased this one because the track that I’m going to run at has included these to grab new racers.
+I purchased this one because the track I will run at has included these to grab new racers.
 My chance to start racing has arrived.
-The RC kits that I purchased months ago to race at RC Pitstop and Raceway still haven’t been built.
+The RC kits I purchased months ago to race at RC Pitstop and Raceway still haven’t been built.

 Budget-Friendly Race Car